Senior Regional Land Use Planner

 - Conduct other planning activities as assigned to advance implementation of our regional plan, MetroCommon2050 and MAPC’s strategic priorities.

 Evening events, occasional weekend events, and local travel are a responsibility for this position.
 MAPC does not require that you have a vehicle; however, you must have a valid driver’s license and/or the ability to arrange transportation to meetings in different parts of the region.
 MAPC provides support for travel, including MBTA passes, a Zipcar account and BlueBikes membership.

 Candidates for this position must have either a Bachelor’s degree in urban/regional planning, public policy/administration, housing/economic development, or a closely related field and at least 6 years of relevant job experience, OR a Master’s degree plus 4 years of relevant job experience.

 Successful candidates for this position will demonstrate all or most of the following:

-- Familiarity with federal, state and local land use policy issues, laws, and regulations, as well as with state programs such as Expedited Permitting, Smart Growth Zoning, Compact Neighborhoods, etc.;
+- Familiarity with federal, state and local land use policy issues, laws, and regulations, as well as with state programs such as MBTA Communities “Section 3A” zoning, Chapter 40R zoning, Chapter 40B development regulations, Expedited Permitting, Smart Growth Zoning, Compact Neighborhoods, and other state program;

-- Expertise in, and knowledge of, current best planning practices related to master planning, land use, economic development, open space and housing planning;
+- Expertise in, and knowledge of, current best planning practices related to master planning, land use, economic development, open space and/or housing planning;

 - Demonstrated ability to work effectively with community groups, government officials, and other key stakeholders, especially local elected and appointed officials;